moelsayed/rafter/README.md

 Rafter is a solution for storing and managing different types of files called assets.
 It uses [MinIO](https://min.io/) as object storage.
 The whole concept of Rafter relies on [Kubernetes custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) managed by the [Rafter Controller Manager](./cmd/manager/README.md).
 These CRs include:

-- Asset CR which manages a single asset or a package of assets
+- Asset CR which manages single assets or asset packages from URLs or ConfigMaps
 - Bucket CR which manages buckets
 - AssetGroup CR which manages a group of Asset CRs of a specific type to make it easier to use and extract webhook information

 Rafter enables you to manage assets using supported webhooks.
 For example, if you use Rafter to store a file such as a specification, you can additionally define a webhook service that Rafter should call before the file is sent to storage.
 The webhook service can:

-- validate the file
+- Validate the file
-- mutate the file
+- Mutate the file
-- extract some of the file information and put it in the status of the custom resource
+- Extract some of the file information and put it in the status of the custom resource

 Rafter comes with the following set of services and extensions compatible with Rafter webhooks: